-The main playground project was completed and "The Patch" is awaiting approval for the installation of new fences and gates in 2018.
+The main playground project "The Patch" has new fences and gates as well as privacy screening and installation of new equipment.

 Mentoring project, under the direction of Ms Lynne Stone to continue with the development of a formalised system for Educator staff.
-This project was established in 2015 and continues in 2017.
+This project was established in 2015 and continues in 2018.

 The project continues with further training of mentors and mentees.
-This project included teachers in 2017.
-This will be continued in 2018.
+This project included teachers in 2018.
+This will be continued in 2019.

-Student Engagement Team - this team will be developed in 2017 and work across school to improve the data collection techniques as well as develop a rating scale for student engagement in learning for our student cohort.
+Student Engagement Team - this team will be developed in 2018 and work across the school to improve the data collection techniques as well as develop a rating scale for student engagement in learning for our student cohort.

 The team is in place and has developed the student engagement scale and its reliability across the staff group K-12.
-Staff are using the tool to evaluate program effectiveness.
-In 2018, this work will continue to be refined.
+All staff complete the Tier One for every student and 9 staff have undertaken the Longitudinal Study to add depth to the team.
+The student engagement will be enhanced in 2019.